Tips: Using Google to Find the Right Photographer

 Stuff that gets in the way

 Here are a few things to know about what you type in the search bar.
-Search terms can get complex, but here are some useful things to know.
+Search terms can become complex, but here are some useful things to keep in mind.

 - If you enclose a word or phrase in double quotes like “Dance Photographer” Google will require that it find that phrase or word somewhere.
 Unquoted words and phrases are considered “really nice to have,” and priority is given to the first words in your search.